-Blogging has been a cathartic journey of self-discovery, opening up a world of opportunities and giving me a way to find and develop my ‘voice’.
+Blogging has been a journey of self-discovery for me, opening up a world of opportunities and giving me a way to find and develop my ‘voice’.
 Sure, it hasn’t been easy, and there have been many ups and downs, but 3 years later my life has transformed:

 - I am comfortable in my skin: I love my hair and I love myself;

 - I’m happier, healthier and no longer depressed;